mirkoschubert/datenschutz-checkliste/cheat-sheet.md

 * PGP/ GPG should always be given preference!
 * Free S/MIME email certificates are available from [Comodo](https://www.comodo.com/home/email-security/free-email-certificate.php) for one year each.
 * For the free GPG there are several solutions available on the official [website](https://gnupg.org).
-* For the signature only the sender needs the setup, for the encryption both sender and recipient.
+* For a signature, only the sender needs the setup.
+For encryption, both the sender and recipient need to be set up.

 ## Web Hosts